Skip to main content

 Everyone should know their role.

-In the past, incident response activities were primarily managed by internal cybersecurity incident response teams (CIRTs).
-While having your own team of incident handlers is still a good practice, it’s no longer enough for effective incident response.
-The success of incident response now depends on coordinated efforts from a range of internal and external stakeholders.
+In the past, incident response was handled primarily by dedicated internal cybersecurity incident response teams (CIRTs).
+While an in-house team of incident handlers is still important, it’s no longer enough for an effective response.
+Today, the success of incident response depends on coordinated efforts from a range of internal and external stakeholders.

 Incident handlers verify incidents, collect and analyze data and evidence, prioritize response activities, and take appropriate actions to limit damage, identify root causes, and restore operations.
 Additionally, they advise on mitigating cybersecurity issues and enhancing resiliency.
-Incident handlers may include the internal incident response team, contractors, or on-call service providers.
+Incident handlers may be internal team members, contractors, or on-call service providers.

-Leadership needs to oversee incident response processes, allocate funding, and hold decision-making authority for high-impact actions like shutting down critical services or rebuilding authentication systems.
+Senior leaders (CIO, CISO, CEO) oversee incident response processes, allocate funding, and hold decision-making authority for high-impact actions like shutting down critical services or rebuilding authentication systems.
+Their support ensures the IR team can act decisively when needed.

 Legal experts ensure compliance with applicable laws and regulations by reviewing incident response plans, policies, and procedures.
-They also evaluate contracts with technology suppliers and third parties as well as provide consultations in case of legal ramifications, such as prosecutions, lawsuits, or the need for binding agreements.
+They also evaluate contracts with technology suppliers and third parties and provide consultations on legal ramifications, such as prosecutions, lawsuits, or the need for binding agreements.

-Public affairs and media relations managers should develop a media engagement strategy to prevent misinformation.
+Public affairs and media relations managers should develop a media engagement strategy to prevent the spread of misinformation.
 They inform the media and public about the incident when applicable.

 Physical security and facility personnel need to provide access to compromised workstations if needed.